Arenops/CrackSegNet/README.md

-# Implementation of deep learning-based crack detection -- Improved FCN, using Keras
+# Implementation of deep learning-based crack detection -- CrackSegNet, using Keras